How to Make a .com Website: Static vs Managed Hosting

 Why:

-Optimization reduces load time and bandwidth. com site.
+Optimization reduces load time and bandwidth for your .com site.

 Commands / examples: